slavakurilyak/gpt-todoist/README.md

 ## Usage

-1. Clone this repository or download the `add_todo.py` file.
+1. Open a terminal and navigate to the directory where `add_todo.py` is located.
 2. Install the required modules using `pip3 install -r requirements.txt`.
 3. Create a `.env` file in the root of your project with your API keys: